 As such, this review was undertaken with the North Yorkshire Safeguarding Children Partnership (NYSCP) and their partners.
-An action plan is now being deveoped with the NYSCP in response to the recommendations.
+An action plan is now being developed with the NYSCP in response to the recommendations.
 This will outline how learning from the 'James' SAR will be embedded within practice.

-Progress on the actions will be presented to the Board and NYSCP Executive throughout the year, with a six-month delivery report to be published on the NYSAE website in autumn 2023 https://safeguardingadults.co.uk/nysab-learning
+Progress on the actions will be presented to the Board and NYSCP Executive throughout the year, with a six-month delivery report to be published on the NYSAB website in autumn 2023.

-An update on the action plan will be shared in the annual report for 2023-24
+An update on the action plan will be shared in our annual report for 2023-24.

-All of the NYSAB's completed reviews can be read in full on our website:
+All of the NYSAB's completed reviews can be read in full on our website: https://safeguardingadults.co.uk/nysab-learning